 - Queen Victoria’s Carriage The carriage used by Queen Victoria between 1869 and 1901, full of luxurious Victorian detail and craftsmanship in silks, satins and gold.

 In 2005, while the Ascot Racecourse was under repairs, York's beautiful Racecourse stood in for Royal Ascot.
 The course is within an easy walk of York center.

 Clifford's Tower - A Remnant of One of York's Sorriest Episodes

-King Henry II had protected the Jews of England because of their economic role in Medieval Europe.
-When he was succeeded by the Crusader king, Richard I, crusade fervor was sweeping across Europe.
+During the reign of the Crusader king, Richard I, crusade fervor was sweeping across Europe.
 This fervor could quickly turn violent and their were violent incidents against Jews and other "outsider" groups scattered in towns across England.